Jubatian/rrpge-spec/specs/acc_arch.rst

 The Scaled Blitter uses a complex source incrementing scheme supporting two dimensional texture blitting.
-This scheme supersedes that of the BB mode: in SC mode the source increments of the BB mode are inactive.
+This scheme supersedes that of the BB mode: in SC mode the source increment logic of the BB mode is inactive, and the source fraction is treated as being zero.

 The scheme uses the following variables: